wp-plugins/login-tracker-logs/readme.txt

 Stable tag: 1.1
 License: Free

-Track logins (username + IP)  and their COUNTRY/CITY as well.
-Also, send nofitication to admin, when unknown user logins +  allow login only to  specific IPs.
+Track logins (username + IP+COUNTRY+CITY).
+Also, send nofitication to admin, when unknown user logins =OR= allow login only to specific IPs.

 == Description ==